starhax4/Assignments/README.md

-# This is My Assignments Repo for PIAIC Assignments.
+# This is My Assignments Repo for Typescript Q1 PIAIC Assignments.
-This is my repo for piaic assignments
+This Repo is only for Q!
+Typescript Assignments